What Is Atopic Dermatitis (Eczema)?

-Atopic dermatitis is a long-term skin disorder characterized by itching, inflammation, and scaling.
+Atopic dermatitis, also known as eczema, is a long-term skin disorder characterized by itching, inflammation, and scaling.
 It is most common in infants and at that age is most frequently seen on the face and cheeks.
+Eczema can appear as soon as 6 weeks after birth.
 Fortunately, most atopic dermatitis in infants clears up by the time the child is 18 months old.
-Children with persistent atopic dermatitis most frequently have flat, red itchy areas in the creases of their elbows and wrists as well as behind their ears and knees, though it can occur in other locations.
+Children with persistent eczema often have flat, red itchy areas in the creases of their elbows and wrists as well as behind their ears and knees, though it can occur in other locations.

 - Dry skin